 Exams and Tests

-Blood and urine tests to detect syphilis in the body include:
+Tests that may be ordered to detect syphilis in the body include:

 Tests of the nervous system may include:

 The goals of treatment are to cure the infection and slow the disorder from getting worse.
 The doctor will prescribe penicillin or other antibiotics to treat the infection.
-Treatmentwill likelycontinue until the infection has completely cleared.
+Treatment will likely continue until the infection has completely cleared.

 Treating the infection will reduce new nerve damage.
 But it will not cure damage that has already occurred.
-A follow-up examination of the cerebrospinal fluid is needed to see whether the antibiotic therapy worked.

 Treatment of symptoms is needed for existing nervous system damage.
-Seizures rarely occur, but emergency treatment may be needed if they do.
-Anticonvulsant medicines can help control seizures.

-Without treatment, people can become disabled.
+Without treatment, a person can become disabled.
 People with late syphilis infections are more likely to get other infections and diseases.

 - Inability to communicate or interact with others